jairoruizsaenz/Technical-Assessment/README.md

 ## Important files

 1. analysis.ipynb: This file is a scripts in .ipynb (Interactive Python Notebook) that contains the analysis performed.
-1. profile_report.html: Contains a daa profiling report of the source data.
+1. profile_report.html: Contains a data profiling report of the source data.

 ## Installation